Joe1007/AFE-AIMI-COVID19-Challenge-2025/README.md

 ## How To Train & Inference
 - Run `./preproceesing/*` folder step by step (**Note: you need to change directory & path within all file.**)
-- then the command below:
+- Then the command below:
 ```
 CUDA_VISIBLE_DEVICES=0,1 python train.py (for efficientNet)